kohkimakimoto/essh/website/content/docs/en/lua-vm.md

 * `import`: Imports a module.
 See [Modules](/docs/en/modules.html).

 * `find_hosts`: Gets defined hosts.
-It is useful for overriding host config and set default values.
-For example, if you want to set a default ssh config: `ForwardAgent = yes`, you can achieve it the below code:
+It is useful for overriding host config or setting default values.
+For example, if you want to set a default ssh_config: `ForwardAgent = yes`, you can achieve it the below code:

     ~~~lua
     -- ~/.essh/config_override.lua